 Using My Cases for Service Center Inbound

-Service Center Representatives (SCRs) can access My Cases, a launch point for an SCR’s work throughout the day, from the Inbound tab to view a centralized hub of their assigned cases.
-When SCRs select My Cases, a time-sorted list of case cards displays, providing a visual representation of the cases assigned.
-This allows SCRs to better prioritize their work and drive cases toward resolution more effectively.
+To better prioritize their work and drive cases toward resolution more effectively, Service Center Reps can access My Cases from the Inbound tab to view a centralized hub of their assigned cases.
+This provides a launch point for a Service Center Rep’s work throughout the day.
+When Service Center Reps select My Cases, a time-sorted list of case cards displays, providing a visual representation of the cases assigned.
+This allows Service Center Reps to better prioritize their work and drive cases toward resolution more effectively.

 Who can use this feature?